 Subacute bacterial endocarditis in Child

 Patients at increased risk of this infection include intravenous drug users and patients with a predisposing heart condition including the presence of cardiac devices or prosthetic cardiac valves.
+Infection, including Candida infection, can occur after open heart surgery or valve replacement via catheter (TAVR).

 Clinically, the patient may appear acutely ill, chronically ill and wasted, or in rare cases, the patient may be fairly asymptomatic.
 Patients typically have fever.
 Cardiac murmur is usually present.
-On physical exam, there may be conjunctival hemorrhages, splinter hemorrhages, Janeway lesions (nontender hemorrhagic macules and papules on the palms), Osler nodes (painful erythematous nodules located on the fingertips), or Roth spots (pale lesions with surrounding hemorrhage seen in the fundi, with an ivory or white center surrounded by a red halo).
+On physical examination, there may be conjunctival hemorrhages, splinter hemorrhages, Janeway lesions (nontender hemorrhagic macules and papules on the palms), Osler nodes (painful erythematous nodules located on the fingertips), or Roth spots (pale lesions with surrounding hemorrhage seen in the fundi, with an ivory or white center surrounded by a red halo).
 Palpable purpura may also be seen.

 Imaging may reveal septic pulmonary infarcts, mycotic aneurysms, and stroke.
 Laboratory testing may reveal anemia, leukocytosis, elevated ESR, positive rheumatoid factor, hematuria, and red blood cell (RBC) casts in urine.